kholbekj/myosotis/README.md

 What if you could send a conversation to someone, block them from all contact and only if they figured out the right questions, would they get the answers you had lined up?
-Finally, you'r insight would be beyond doubt.
+Finally, your insight would be beyond doubt.
 Your wisdom immortal.
 Your utter disregard for the value of their time illustrated beyond refute.